 INTERNATIONAL JOURNALISM CONCENTRATION

 All students are required to complete a total of 27 units for the award of an MA degree.
 Each unit-bearing Course counts as 3 units.
 A 3-unit Course involves 45 hours of teaching.
-For International Journalism concentration, the 27 units will consist of 15 units of unit-bearing Core Courses and 12 Elective units.
+The 27 units consist of 15 units of unit-bearing Core Courses and 12 Elective units.

 The Master of Arts in International Journalism Studies (MAIJS) is a one-year full time or two-year part-time course.